General Info

 sudo dfu-util -R -a 0 -s 0x08000000:leave -D ~/katapult/out/katapult.bin -d 0483:df11

-If the result shows an “Error during download get_status” or something, but above it it still has “File downloaded successfullY” then it still flashed OK and you can ignore that error.
+If the result shows an “Error during download get_status” or something, but above it it still has “File downloaded successfully” then it still flashed OK and you can ignore that error.

 image